aplai168/mvp-pray/README.md

 Our advanced content is intended to throw you in over your head, requiring you to solve problems with very little support or oversight, much like you would as a mid or senior level engineer.

 Deep Dive into Angular
+  * [ ] Take advantage of the `resolve` feature of ng-router to make the initialization in your `LinksController` easier
   * [ ] Use a custom directive to display your links. ex: `<shortend-link> </shortened-link>`
   * [ ] Strip out ngRoute and use [ui-router](https://github.com/angular-ui/ui-router) . ui-router is the standard.
 The angular team did not create ui-router but it is better in many ways compared to ngRoute.
 The biggest advantage is the ability to have multiple and nested views.
   * [ ] Refactor your controllers to use the [`controllerAs`](https://github.com/johnpapa/angular-styleguide#controllers) syntax.
 This technique is often used because it hides some complexity of `$scope` and feels more like vanilla JavaScript.